 This easy 3 ingredient recipe is such a popular one!
 If you haven’t seen our Unicorn Slime made with it, head over to watch the video on how it’s done!

 Only 3 ingredients are needed:

 We recommend Elmers as it has been tested and is quality glue.
-Do not substitute any ingredients as your slime may not work.
+Substituting with other ingredients may result in the slime not working.

-4. (Optional) – Add up to 1/4 cup of water if you’d like a more stretchy slime.
-While water is not needed it really helps the slime become more stretchy so we do recommend adding about 1/4 cup of water to the slime.
+- 1/4 cup of water (optional)- While water is not needed it really helps the slime become more stretchy, so we do recommend adding up to 1/4 cup of water to the slime.

 Steps for How to Make Slime With Contact Solution